Liverpool-Dublin

 If you want to travel by ferry to Liverpool or Dublin, you can expect the following prices:

 - Tickets are available from P&O Ferries for €114.
-That is for 1 person without a car and a single journey in a chair.
+That is for one person without a car and a single journey in a chair.

 - A crossing with a car and 2 people in peak season quickly costs somewhere around €220,-

-The prices of the boat tickets are very dependent on the season and the crowds, as you can see above.
-Book early to get the most benefit and to be sure that you can bring your car, motorbike or camper on board.
+The boat ticket prices depend on the season and the crowds, as you can see above.
+Book early to get the most benefit and ensure you can bring your car, motorbike, or camper on board.

 Ferry prices depend on the season and crowds.
 View the current prices in the booking engine